Understanding AC Capacitors: Types, Functionality, and Applications

 What Is an AC Capacitor?

 An AC capacitor is an electrical device that stores and releases energy in alternating current (AC) circuits.
-It consists of two conductive plates separated by a dielectric material.
+It has two conductive plates separated by a dielectric material.
 These capacitors are vital for controlling power flow, improving efficiency, and maintaining voltage stability in AC circuits.

 How Does an AC Capacitor Work?

-Capacitors store energy as an electric field between their plates.
-In AC circuits, the voltage and current change direction periodically, causing the capacitor to charge and discharge continuously.
+Capacitors can store energy as an electric field between their plates.
+In AC circuits, the voltage and current change direction periodically, causing the Capacitor to charge and discharge continuously.
 This behavior leads to:

 1. Reactive Power Compensation: Balancing the reactive power in the system.